 Click on the image above to learn more and apply for a scholarship.

-(Peoria, IL) The Antique Caterpillar Machinery Owners Club (ACMOC), a licensee of Caterpillar Inc., is currently accepting applications for five scholarship funds - the Antique Caterpillar Machinery Owners Club Scholarship, the Alan Smith Memorial Scholarship, the Allison Bloom Memorial Scholarship, the George Howard Memorial Scholarship, and, new this year, the Glen Ghilotti Memorial Scholarship; all to be awarded in Summer 2019.
+(Peoria, IL) The Antique Caterpillar Machinery Owners Club (ACMOC), a licensee of Caterpillar Inc., is currently accepting applications for three scholarship funds - the Antique Caterpillar Machinery Owners Club Scholarship, the Alan Smith Memorial Scholarship and the Glen Ghilotti Memorial Scholarship; all to be awarded in Summer 2020.
 These scholarships are open to all ACMOC members, their children and grandchildren worldwide.
-Application submissions must be postmarked by May 31, 2019.
+Application submissions must be postmarked by May 30, 2020.

 The Alan Smith Memorial Scholarship was created by T. Bondurant French to honor his long-time friend and fellow ACMOC Member Alan Smith.
 "Al did a lot for me and had a real spirit for teaching.
 This scholarship is in memory of that," said Mr. French.
 This scholarship will award $2,000 USD to an applicant interested in construction engineering, construction management or heavy equipment studies.

 The Glen Ghilotti Memorial Scholarship was established in 2019 by an anonymous donor to honor the memory of Glen Ghilotti who passed away on March 25, 2018.
 Glen was a long-time member and great friend of ACMOC.
 His enthusiasm and support of the interests of the Club and the hobby was broadly felt as was his endless willingness to help others.
-Because of this broad reach this scholarship has been supplemented by a generous donation from ACMOC Chapter 8, Collectors of Antique Tractors, along with anonymous donors belonging to ACMOC Chapter 5, North California Coast, and ACMOC Chapter 15, Cal-Sierra Tracklayers.
+This scholarship is being graciously underwritten by the Ghilotti family and a very generous anonymous donor.

 All applicants must be aged 25 years or under and be an ACMOC member, or the child or grandchild of an ACMOC member in good standing.
 In addition, applicants must be enrolled at a 2-year or 4-year accredited technical school, college or university and maintain a 2.5 or above cumulative grade point average.
 A complete listing of criteria, guidelines and applications are available at www.acmoc.org or by contacting the ACMOC office at (309) 691-5002 or email@example.com.